Stories from Naoh’ra Rabntah

 Still nothing.

 “Rodney, what’s the situation up there?”
 Gavin came through.
-“I saw the cab drop—any sign of Rosfield?”
+“I saw the cab drop.
+Any sign of Hartfield?”

 Rodney hesitated.
-His eyes jumped between Tyler and Wade.
+His eyes jumped between Jackson and Wood.
 They stood frozen, wordless.
 The reality set in, stopping everything cold.

 A second too long.
 A second lost.
 Rodney swallowed hard, then fired off orders.
 “Secure the shaft!
 Prep for extraction!
 Move now!”

-“Pull it together, Tyler!
+“Pull it together, Jackson!
 Get the secondary lines ready now!
-Wade—stabilize what you can.
+Wood, stabilize what you can.
 This shaft has to hold.”

-Wade sprang into action, already working the bracing.
-Tyler reached for the ropes—fingers fumbling, finding the path by feel.
+Wood sprang into action, already working the bracing.
+Jackson reached for the ropes, fingers fumbling, finding the path by feel.

 He keyed the radio again, tone leveled to command.